COVID: UK greenlights Merck antiviral pill | DW | 04.11.2021

 "This will be a gamechanger for the most vulnerable and the immunosuppressed, who will soon be able to receive the ground-breaking treatment," Javid said in a statement.

 The pill will be branded under the name Lagevrio in the UK.
-Last month, the UK said the country had managed to secure 480,000 courses of the drug.
+Last month, the UK said it had managed to secure 480,000 courses of the drug.

 Regulators in the EU and US are also reviewing the drug.